DataDog/hiring-engineers/answers.md

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 Using terminal, navigate to the Agent configuration file by typing `cd /opt/datadog-agent/etc/` and opening the `datadog.yaml` config file.
-From there, I added some custom tags to help identify my host.
-Your hostname will default to your machine name, e.g. `Erics-Macbook-Pro`, but I chose to alias mine:
+From there, add some custom tags to help identify your host.
+I decided to alias my hostname, but it's perfectly fine to leave the hostname commented out.
+This will result in it defaulting to your machine name, e.g. `Erics-Macbook-Pro`.
+Below is the `datadog.yaml` file with my edits:
 ![agent config](screenshots/host_tags_01.png "Config Tags and Host Alias")

 Then we'll need to restart the Agent for the changes to get picked up.
 To do this you can click the Agent icon in the tray and select **Restart**, or if you want to achieve the same thing in terminal you'll run `launchctl stop com.datadoghq.agent` and then `launchctl start com.datadoghq.agent`.
 For more on basic Agent usage for Mac OS X, check out the docs [here](https://docs.datadoghq.com/agent/basic_agent_usage/osx/?tab=agentv6).

 Now back on our DataDog dashboard, go to **Infrastructure > Host Map** and click on the single hexagonal shape which represents our host.
+Please note that if you recently aliased your hostname, you may see **two** hexagons in the Host Map, side-by-side.
+Don't panic, you haven't created a second host!
+This is just DataDog differentiating two instances of your single host; the default named state with the newly aliased state.
+The old instance of your host will not continue to be displayed after a short time.
 Under the **Tags** section you should see your custom tags are now being displayed.
 Mine looks like this:
 ![dashboard tags](screenshots/host_tags_02.png "Tags on Host Map")

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.